-5.2.2.1 Partial Array Self Refresh
+6.4.2 Partial Array Self Refresh

-Partial Array Self Refresh (PASR) is an optional feature.
-With PASR, the self refresh may be restricted to a variable portion of the total array.
+With partial array self refresh (PASR), the self refresh may be restricted to a variable portion of the total array.
 The whole array (default), 1/2 array, or 1/4 array could be selected.
-Some vendors may have additional options of 1/8 and 1/16 array refreshed as well.
 Data outside the defined area will be lost.
 Address bits A0 to A2 are used to set PASR.